sfago2024/www/content/hotel-travel.md

 * Audubon Green Lodging Program Certified
 * 2022 Gay Travel Award Winner

-The specially discounted AGO Convention Rate is **$169/night**.
+The specially discounted AGO Convention Rate was $169/night, but the deadline to make reservations at this rate (June 9, 2024) has passed.
-{% external_link(href="https://book.passkey.com/e/50643191") %}Book your hotel room now{% end %}
-to take advantage of this special AGO Convention discount.
-Be sure to use only this link to book your room, to secure your reservation and avoid booking problems and extra charges.

 ## Looking for a roommate?